Afghan ceasefire holds as prisoner release expected

 "Today, you go out and feel as if there is no more fighting.
 People are actually celebrating Eid."

+"It is especially good for the residents of Trinkot who would hear the sound of gunfire every day," he added, referring to the provincial capital.

+There were no reports of fighting from Kandahar, once a bastion for the Taliban, and the southeast province of Khost was also peaceful, police said.

-Violence has escalated since the Taliban signed a deal with Washington in February to withdraw all US forces from the country by early next year.
+Violence had escalated since the Taliban signed a deal with Washington in February to withdraw all US forces from the country by early next year.

 The agreement also set the stage for intra-Afghan peace talks and stipulated that the government would first release up to 5,000 Taliban prisoners, while the militants would free about 1,000 national security.